P-bibs/MixCapsule/README.md

 # MixCapsule
-A script to make a time capsule playlist of your most played Spotify tracks for the last month
+A website to make time capsule playlists of your most played Spotify tracks for the last month

 # Setting up Local Development
 **Environment**